-For this project a camera will be needed.
-Photos on driver’s licenses need to be at least 72 dpi.
-Although dpi is a printer specification, the camera needs to be able to produce pictures with a ppi equivalent to the 72 dpi requirement.
-To produce this level of quality, the camera will need to support at least 1 megapixel.
+For this project a camera was needed.
+Photos on driver’s licenses need to be at least 72 dpi (dots per inch).
+Although dpi is a printer specification, the camera needs to be able to produce pictures with a ppi (pixels per inch) equivalent to the 72 dpi requirement.
+To produce this level of quality, the camera needs to support at least 1 megapixel (MP).
 Since most cameras commercially available today are over 1 MP, almost any camera should be acceptable.
 These pictures will be approximately 4MB in size (or smaller).
-For our project to be successful; we need to be able to process all of the drivers in Iowa in a one month time period.
-As there are 2.3 million drivers we need to be able to process 8 Terabytes worth of pictures in a one month time period.
-In addition, if this is to scale to multiple states; we need to make sure that our solution is distributive and able to scale/be run on multiple machines.
-Our initial product will run on the Ubuntu O/S, but future releases may need to use Redhat to ensure scalability.
+For our project to be successful we need to be able to process all of the drivers in Iowa in a one month time period.
+As there are 2.3 million drivers we need to be able to process approximately 8 terabytes worth of pictures per month.
+In addition, if this is to scale to multiple states we must ensure that our solution is distributive and able to scale out to be run on multiple machines.
+Our initial product runs on the Ubuntu operating system, but future releases may use Red Hat for additional scalability.

 Software Requirements